Gearset has full support for end-to-end continuous integration and continuous delivery without the need for external software such as Jenkins.

 Select the target connection type (a Salesforce org or a version control system).

 If you selected a version control system, select the branch to use.

 Now you can choose if it's for a Deployment only CI job or a Validation only CI job.

 Validation-only CI jobs - This is mainly for catching any problematic changes early and make sure that when the time comes to deploy, you’ll be able to release successfully.

 Choose how often you want the job to run.
 If you're using a Salesforce org as the source, this can be every 1, 2, 4 or 24 hours.
 You cannot set what time of the day the CI job runs.
 If you're using version control as the source, you can alternatively choose to run the job

 when the source branch is updated.

 If you choose 24 hours as the runtime, the first automated run will be sometime in the next 4-hour period.
 The job will then be scheduled to run between midnight and 4 am UTC.

-If you choose validate pull requests targeting source branch, another box will appear giving you the option to send a notification each time a pull request is validated.
+validate pull requests targeting the source branchand will have an option to send a notification each time a pull request is validated.
 The notification is sent based on your set-up for your notification settings (via email, slack, chatter, etc.).

 Select if you would like the job to include